web-platform-tests/wpt.fyi/api/README.md

 epoch(s).

 __`at`__ : An RFC3339-encoded timestamp describing the upper limit on the time range for fetching epochal revisions.
-Default to now.
+Defaults to now.

 __`start`__: An RFC3339-encoded timestamp describing the lower limit on the time range for fetching epochal revisions.
 Default to